 However, the pitching mechanics industry seems to have turned to Scap Loading as one trick to use when folks want to boost a pitcher's velocity but don't want to create an obvious Inverted W.

 As a result, I do NOT like what I'm seeing of late.

 I can't disagree with people who say they see Scap Loading in the arm actions of many dominant and durable pitchers.

 The problem is that Scap Loading is being taught differently than it was when I first took a look at it.

 When Greg Maddux talked about Scap Loading, he did so using the cue, "Proud Chest."
 The idea was that the pitcher would stick out their chest into foot plant.

 Unfortunately, pitchers are now being taught to Scap Load much earlier and, in my opinion, that likely explains the past and future problems of pitchers like Dylan Bundy.

 If my model is correct, Dylan Bundy will soon have shoulder problems, and perhaps Labrum problems (e.g. a SLAP tear).
-I say that in large part due to the problems of this pitcher who was taught to Scap Load right after breaking his hands and who has had a SLAP tear.
+I say that in large part due to the problems of a college pitcher I know who was taught to Scap Load right after breaking his hands and who has had a SLAP tear.

 The root cause of the problem is that, in my experience, the way that Scap Loading is currently being taught significantly increases the likelihood that pitchers will have a particularly severe type of Timing problem that I call Flat Arm Syndrome.